AliiAhmadi/AppNote/README.md

 # AppNote
-Use this app help us to Manage my note (delet, add, Emphasis, ...)
+Use this app help us to Manage note (delet, add, Emphasis, ...)